splunk/eventgen/README.md

 # Tutorial

 Now that we've covered how you can run the Eventgen and the various caveats, lets go through some basic to advanced examples you can use to build upon for your own use cases.
-All of these examples assume you are running standalone mode (relative paths for file substitutions, using mainly file output mode, etc).
+All of these examples assume you are running standalone mode.

 ## Basic Example

 First, lets build a basic noise generator from a log file.
-The full file is located in local/eventgen-standalone.conf.tutorial1, which you can pass as the first parameter to eventgen.py to use if don't want to type all of this out of want to see the finalized product to follow along with.
+The full file is located in README/eventgen-standalone.conf.tutorial1, which you can pass as the first parameter to eventgen.py to use if don't want to type all of this out of want to see the finalized product to follow along with.
 An example from the root of the eventgen application:

-    python bin/eventgen.py local/eventgen-standalone.conf.tutorial1
+    python bin/eventgen.py README/eventgen-standalone.conf.tutorial1

 ### Grabbing and rating events